oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 ### Threat: Manipulation of Scripts

-An attacker could modify the page or inject scripts into the browser via various means, including when the browser's HTTPS connection is being man-in-the-middled by for example a corporate network.
+An attacker could modify the page or inject scripts into the browser through various means, including when the browser's HTTPS connection is being man-in-the-middled by, for example, a corporate network.
 While this type of attack is typically out of scope of basic security recommendations to prevent, in the case of browser-based apps it is much easier to perform this kind of attack, where an injected script can suddenly have access to everything on the page.

-The risk of a malicious script running on the page is far greater when the application uses a known standard way of obtaining access tokens, namely that the attacker can always look at the window.location to find an access token.
-This threat profile is very different compared to an attacker specifically targeting an individual application by knowing where or how an access token obtained via the authorization code flow may end up being stored.
+The risk of a malicious script running on the page may be amplified when the application uses a known standard way of obtaining access tokens, namely that the attacker can always look at the `window.location` variable to find an access token.
+This threat profile is different from an attacker specifically targeting an individual application by knowing where or how an access token obtained via the authorization code flow may end up being stored.